gojuno/jrg/tests/README.md

 Just open the `unit_data.osm` with JOSM and edit it like a regular OSM file.
 Be careful not to adjust tests you don't intend to.
 Do not download OSM data straight into this file; copy and paste individual objects instead (Ctrl+Alt+V pastes in place).
-When you're done, remove the layer from JOSM and run the renumbering script:
+When you're done, remove the layer from JOSM and run the scripts:

-    utils/renumber_negative_ids.py unit_data.osm -
+    ./update_unit_tests.sh

 It would turn negative identifiers into positive, keeping object relations.
+And rebuild the files inside the `features_auto` directory.
+Do not edit these directly.

 Add `wip=yes` tag on new tests you are debugging, so that you can single them out by running `./unit.sh wip`.